Direct marketing is successful driving top-of-funnel leads due to several key advantages that make it a top choice among many marketers.

 3. Keep the design simple

-A big mistake marketers make when designing their direct mail pieces is simply trying to fit too much into a relatively small space.
+A big mistake marketers make when creating their direct mail design is simply trying to fit too much into a relatively small space.
 Overcrowding the design with too many images and lots of text can make it hard to read, subsequently overwhelming and confusing the audience.
 Whether you’re sending a postcard or a different type of direct mail piece, remember, white space is your friend.
 Incorporating an appropriate amount of white, or negative, space will help guide the recipient’s eye through the message and directly to the call to action.
 Keep it simple.
 Stay away from offers that require the target to take complicated steps to redeem.

 4. Emphasize the envelope